Attendance Credit Loss Overview

 Stop

-If this checkbox is checked, then if the Rule is executed, no additional Rules are applied.
+If this checkbox is checked, then if the Rule is executed, no additional Rules are applied to the qualifying course.
 If the checkbox is not checked, Rule processing continues even if the checked Rule is applied.

 Restoring Loss of Credit

-Credit is not restored automatically.
-For example, if a student's attendance is corrected, the credit loss record will still remain.
-Credit restore can be done in one of the following ways.
-One way is to delete the credit adjustment record.
+However, you do have a few options if you need to manually remove or adjust a credit loss record.
+One way is to manually delete the credit loss record.
 The other way is to 'track' the restore of credit, by updating the credit adjustment record to have a positive credit value.

 Visit the student's Grades tab.
 The courses that have a credit adjustment record will show the code of the credit loss reason (ex: 'AF') to the right of the course's grades: